BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.35.0 =

+* Redesigned the single-property details and floor plans area into a combined section with a two-column content/sidebar layout.
+* Replaced the custom single-property floor plan listing with the floor plan search filtered automatically to the current property.
+* Merged the single-property details and floor plans internal navigation item and improved sticky offsets for the admin bar and sidebar.
+* Updated the single-property sidebar with linked address, website, phone, email, office hours, and tour actions using existing property helpers.
+* Improved responsive floor plan card layout, attribute wrapping, typography, and mobile two-column display.
+* Added conditional description truncation with a "More" expansion control for longer property descriptions.

 = 0.34.2 =